Herpetological Research & Conservation

 Following my family, I moved to Washington and went to Washington State University for my undergraduate education.
 Thanks to my friend Mr. Jiang Ke, I was introduced to Dr. Che Jing's Lab of herpetological evolution and diversity at Kunming Institute of Zoology (KIZ), Chinese Academy of Sciences in my sophomore year.
 Since 2012, I worked at Dr. Che's lab in KIZ as a summer field assistance.
 This experience, along with experience from other undergraduate researches, really helped me refined my interests on phylogeography and evolution of herpetofauna in SE Asia.

 Currently I am a Ph.D graduate student in Dr. Cameron Siler's Lab at University of Oklahoma, USA, and I am also actively involved in Dr. Jing Che's Lab at Kunming Institute of Zoology, Chinese Academy of Sciences.
-My research interests include evolutionary behavior, phylogeography, conservation, and speciation of East and Southeast Asian herptiles, especially of amphibians and agamid lizards from the Himalaya and the Indochina region.
+My research interests include phylogeography, evolution, and conservation of East and Southeast Asian herptiles, especially for agamid lizards from the Pan-Himalaya and China.

 To find out more, please click on the corresponding options below:

 If you have any questions, concerns, or ideas for collaboration, feel free to contact me through email.

 The Mountain Namcha Barwa (Tibetan གནམས་ལྕགས་འབར་བ།) in southeastern Tibet, China